Great Pyramid of Giza

-The Great Pyramid of Giza (Note: Also known as the Pyramid of Khufu or the Pyramid of Cheops (هرم خوفو)) is the largest Egyptian pyramid.
-It served as the tomb of pharaoh Khufu ("Cheops"), who ruled during the Fourth Dynasty of the Old Kingdom.
-Built c.
-2600 BC over a period of about 26 years, the pyramid is the oldest of the Seven Wonders of the Ancient World, and the only wonder that has remained largely intact.
-It is the most famous monument of the Giza pyramid complex, which is part of the UNESCO World Heritage Site "Memphis and its Necropolis".
-It is situated at the northeastern end of the line of the three main pyramids at Giza.
+The Great Pyramid of Giza (Note: Also known as the Pyramid of Khufu or the Pyramid of Cheops (هرم خوفو)) is the largest of the Egyptian pyramids and the most famous landmark of the Giza pyramid complex in Giza, Egypt.
+It is the oldest of the Seven Wonders of the Ancient World, and the only wonder that has remained largely intact.
+The Great Pyramid served as the tomb of Egyptian Pharaoh Khufu ("Cheops"), who ruled during the Fourth Dynasty of the Old Kingdom.
+It was built c.
+2600 BC over a period of about 26 years.

-Initially standing at 146.6 m, the Great Pyramid was the world's tallest human-made structure for more than 3,800 years.
+Initially standing at 146.6 m, the Great Pyramid was the world's tallest human-made structure for more than 3,700 years.
 Over time, most of the smooth white limestone casing was removed, which lowered the pyramid's height to the current 138.5 m; what is seen today is the underlying core structure.
-The base was measured to be about 230.3 m square, giving a volume of roughly 2.6 e6m3, which includes an internal hillock.
+Each side of the base was measured to be about 230.3 m in length, giving a volume of roughly 2.6 e6m3, which includes an internal hillock.
 The dimensions of the pyramid were 280 royal cubit high, a base length of 440 royal cubit, with a seked of 5 1/2 palms (a slope of 51°50'40").

 The Great Pyramid was built by quarrying an estimated 2.3 million large blocks, weighing 6 million tonnes in total.
 The majority of the stones are not uniform in size or shape, and are only roughly dressed.
-The outside layers were bound together by mortar.
-Primarily local limestone from the Giza Plateau was used for its construction.
+The outside layers were bound together by mortar, primarily local limestone from the Giza Plateau was used for its construction.
 Other blocks were imported by boat on the Nile: white limestone from Tura for the casing, and blocks of granite from Aswan, weighing up to 80 tonnes, for the "King's Chamber" structure.

 There are three known chambers inside of the Great Pyramid.
 The lowest was cut into the bedrock, upon which the pyramid was built, but remained unfinished.
-The so-called Queen's Chamber and King's Chamber, which contain a granite sarcophagus, are above ground, within the pyramid structure.
+The so-called Queen's Chamber and King's Chamber, which contain a granite sarcophagus, are above ground within the pyramid structure.
 Hemiunu, Khufu's vizier, is believed by some to be the architect of the Great Pyramid.
 Many varying scientific and alternative hypotheses attempt to explain the exact construction techniques, but, as is the case for other such structures, there is no definite consensus.

 The funerary complex around the pyramid consisted of two mortuary temples connected by a causeway (one close to the pyramid and one near the Nile); tombs for the immediate family and court of Khufu, including three smaller pyramids for Khufu's wives; an even smaller "satellite pyramid"; and five buried solar barques.
+It is part of the UNESCO World Heritage Site "Memphis and its Necropolis".